neznajko/Str8/README.md

  projections.
 In this case all     `.   |.`a-------b`                  _____________
  lines perpendicular to y` in the    `..`        .`                    _____________
  interval [H, B], vich is the         H`o------.`---------------x
- intersection of ze sement projections   `.  .`
+ intersection of ze segment projections  `.  .`
  over y`, will cross both segments.        ``
                                            B `.
                                                `.